NanotrasenInc/YASSS13RTWCF/docs/rsi/rsi.md

 The PNG file accompanying a state is always the name of the state, with all selectors appended with plus characters, sorted alphabetically.
 For example, a state with name "hello" and selectors "x" and "y" would be `hello+x+y.png` on disk.

 The file contains the individual states resolved with the directions and delays of the state.
 The size of the file is always a multiple of the RSI's `size`.
 Sprites are ordered from the top left to the bottom right, always going horizontally first.
-The amount of sprites per row or column is always made to be as equal as possible, favoring rows to be longer than rows if the amount of states is able to be divided perfectly.
+The amount of sprites per row or column is always made to be as equal as possible, favoring rows to be longer than columns if the amount of states is able to be divided perfectly.

 ### Example JSON